Your Complete Guide to China's Medical Tourism Visas

 Additionally, for citizens from an increasing number of countries, visa-free entry might be an option.
 It is highly recommended that you select the appropriate visa type based on your specific medical condition and visa situation.

-Detailed Visa Categories Based on Treatment Needs and Duration
+Detailed Visa Categories Based on Medical Treatment Needs and Duration

 The type of visa you should apply for largely depends on the severity of your medical condition and the expected length of your treatment: